Laura-Sierra/TreeDomPy/README.md

 6. tree.nwx: NJ-tree.

 TreeDomPy also generates 3 figures.
-Remember:Save the figures you like.
-The, you must close figures so that the programa could continue with its workflow.
+Remember: Save the figures you like.
+Then, you must close figures so that the programa could continue with its workflow.
 1. BlastP Results Figure
   - The coverage is represented with bars and identity with a color scale (query is the red one).
   - Remember if there are so many hits that you cannot see a clear figure, choose higher values for coverage and identity.